microsoft/text-analytics-walkthrough/README.md

 To keep the cost of this example as low as possible, we'll run the Cognitive Services client and all of our code locally using [VS Code](https://code.visualstudio.com/Download) and the Python extension.

-To avoid any surprise costs in the future, when you're done with analysis, remember to **stop the Compute engine and delete the resource group.**
+To avoid any surprise costs in the future, when you're done with analysis, remember to **delete the resource group.**

 * **Estimated cost for running this example:** <$3